k8s-proxmox/cluster-api-provider-proxmox/README.md

 ## How it works
 This project aims to follow the Cluster API [Provider contract](https://cluster-api.sigs.k8s.io/developer/providers/contracts.html).

+### ProxmoxCluster

+Because Proxmox-VE does not provide LBaaS solution, CAPP does not follow the [typical infra-cluster logic](https://cluster-api.sigs.k8s.io/developer/providers/cluster-infrastructure.html#behavior).
+ProxmoxCluster controller reconciles only Proxmox storages used for instances.
+You need to prepare control plane load balancer by yourself if you creates HA control plane workload cluster.

+### ProxmoxMachine

+ProxmoxMachine controller follows the [typical infra-machine logic](https://cluster-api.sigs.k8s.io/developer/providers/machine-infrastructure.html#behavior).
+To bootstrap your machine, CAPP supports only `cloud-config` type bootstrap data secret.
+CAPP is mainly tested with [KubeadmControlPlane](https://github.com/kubernetes-sigs/cluster-api/tree/main/controlplane/kubeadm) and [KubeadmBootstrap](https://github.com/kubernetes-sigs/cluster-api/tree/main/bootstrap/kubeadm).

 ## Contributing

 Are you interested in contributing to cluster-api-provider-proxmox?
-Do not hesitate to open Github issues.
+Do not hesitate to open GitHub issues.

 ## License